KateYagi/dotfiles/README.md

 - makepkg -si
 - cd ~

-Install lolcat for rainbow text. very important, much essential.
-- paru -S lolcat
-- lolcat dotfiles/README.md

-Install file management stuff, yeah I know I only need nnn or ranger but I don't feel like figuring out previews for nnn quite yet.
-- paru -S pcmanfm nnn ranger

-Install decorative stuff
-- paru -S alacritty-themes picom polybar feh

 Set terminal theme to kitty so lynx looks better
+- paru -S alacritty-themes
 - alacritty-themes --create
 - alacritty-themes Kitty

+Install lolcat for rainbow text, (very important) and file management, decoration, and media related stuff.
+- paru -S lolcat pcmanfm nnn ranger picom polybar feh ytfzf fzf ueberzug appimagelauncher rofi coreshot

 Install fm6000
 - sudo bash -c "$(curl https://raw.githubusercontent.com/anhsirk0/fetch-master-6000/master/install.sh)"

-Install media stuff
-- paru -S ytfzf fzf ueberzug appimagelauncher rofi coreshot
+RaInBoWs!!1!
+- lolcat dotfiles/README.md

 Install system themeing for gui programs that need it
 - I don't feel like looking up how to do that but if a gui program like pcmanfm flashbangs me I install lxappearance and whatever the QT one is called.
 Dracula is nice.

 I yoinked the idea of $mod+Shift+Return from regolith, but I made that launch an alacritty window running lynx, and made $mod+Ctrl+Return launch chrome because it's the slightly less ergonomic bind, but I launch chrome way less often than lynx, since when I launch chrome I tend to keep it open for a while.